Bynder/gathercontent-gatsby-source-gathercontent/docs/sourcing-from-gathercontent.md

 - You have a [GatherContent](https://gathercontent.com/) account.

-- You have a GatherContent API Key.
+- You have a GatherContent [API Key](https://docs.gathercontent.com/reference#authentication).

-- You have a project in GatherContent (preferably an example project named "Course records (headless CMS example))".
+- You have a project in GatherContent (preferably a demo project named "Course records (headless CMS example))".

-This guide references details from the example project "Course records (headless CMS example)".
+This guide references details from the demo project "Course records (headless CMS example)".

 If you can't find this project on your account then our [support team](https://gathercontent.com) can help.